-The Multipurpose Building (500 S Washington) will open for guests and participants at 9 a.m. for the morning ceremony and at 1 p.m. for the afternoon ceremony.
+The Multipurpose Building (500 S Washington) will open for guests and participants 1 hour prior to the designated ceremony start times.
 Guests are encouraged to arrive at least 20 minutes before the start of the ceremony.
 Guest requiring special accommodations (wheelchairs, walkers, baby strollers, etc.) are encouraged to arrive earlier.
 Each ceremony lasts approximately 90 minutes.
 No tickets are required for guests.
 Candidates may invite as many guests as they would like to the ceremony.